My TEDx Talk About The Importance Of Purpose

-The Purpose Effect (publishing May 10, 2016 – pre-order now if you like) chronicles my thesis and findings.
+The Purpose Effect (buy it here if you like) chronicles my thesis and findings.
 It draws on research, interviews and first-hand leadership experience, establishing a potentially positive and reciprocal connection between three distinct categories of purpose:

 - Personal purpose

 If all three categories of purpose can come to fruition—if there is a positive interconnection between the three distinct definitions of purpose—the benefits should be felt by employees, teams, the organization, customers, owners and, perhaps most importantly, society as a whole.
 We can refer to this balanced state as the “sweet spot.”

 I was fortunate in 2015 to be asked to deliver another TEDx Talk, my third.
 I took the opportunity to unleash The Purpose Effect in the now legendary, 18-minute TED format.
 Watch it below: